chiragbhatn/MedQuery/README.md

 ## 🚀 Getting Started

-Follow these steps to run your own instance of MediBot.
+Follow these steps to run your own instance of MedQuery.

 ### 1\.
 Prerequisites